Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/ReDU_Dataselection_dashboard.md

 - **Click "Download Complete ReDU"**: Found in the navigation bar at the top.

+## View/Download Raw Data in Browser

+After selecting files via the row checkboxes you can view the selected raw data files directly in your browser or download them to your PC by chlicking the "View/Download Raw Data in Browser" button.
+This will redirect to the [GNPS dashboard](https://dashboard.gnps2.org/) input page with the USIs already populated.

+- **Important Note**:
+  - **Raw data download**: If you wish to download raw data, scroll down to the 'File Summaries' section of the Dashboard and click the download buttons.

 ## Downstream Tooling

-The dashboard offers direct links to tools for further analysis and data inspection:

-### View/Download Raw Data in Browser

-View selected raw data files directly in your browser or download them to your PC.

-- **Important Note**:
-  - **Raw data download**: If you wish to download raw data, scroll down to the 'File Summaries' section of the Dashboard.

-- **How to Use**:
-  1. **Proceed to GNPS**: You'll be redirected to the [GNPS dashboard](https://dashboard.gnps2.org/) input page with the USIs already populated.

 ### Molecular Networking/Library Matching

 Generate Molecular Networks and molecule annotations for selected files.

 - **Important Note**:
-  - **Batch processing**: If you wish to process more files than can be selected, download the (filtered) ReDU table, as described above, or the filtered USIs (via the "USIs for Batch Processing/Download" button) and copy the USIs directly into the text field of the [workflow](https://gnps2.org/workflowinput?workflowname=classical_networking_workflow).
+  - **Batch processing**: If you wish to process more files than can be selected on a single page, download the (filtered) ReDU table, as described above, or the filtered USIs (via the "USIs for Batch Processing/Download" button) and copy the USIs directly into the text field of the [workflow](https://gnps2.org/workflowinput?workflowname=classical_networking_workflow).

-- **How to Use**:
-  1. **Proceed to GNPS**: You'll be redirected to the GNPS workflow input page with the USIs already populated.

 ### MassQL/Fragmentation Rule Search

 Query mass spectrometry data using [MassQL](https://mwang87.github.io/MassQueryLanguage_Documentation/).

 - **Important Note**:
-  - **Batch processing**: If you wish to process more files than can be selected, download the (filtered) ReDU table, as described above, or the filtered USIs (via the "USIs for Batch Processing/Download" button) and copy the USIs directly into the text field of the [workflow](https://gnps2.org/workflowinput?workflowname=massql_workflow).
+  - **Batch processing**: If you wish to process more files than can be selected on a single page, download the (filtered) ReDU table, as described above, or the filtered USIs (via the "USIs for Batch Processing/Download" button) and copy the USIs directly into the text field of the [workflow](https://gnps2.org/workflowinput?workflowname=massql_workflow).

-- **How to Use**:
-  1. **Proceed to GNPS**: You'll be taken to the MassQL workflow input page with the USIs already populated.

 ## Additional Features